kfijalkowski1/typst-diff-tool/docs/compareDocs.md

 ##### What will not be supported:
-- If the module will be at the same time modified and moved it will be shown as deleted and added in different place
+- If the paragraph will be moved and modified at the same time it will be shown as deleted and added in a different place
-- If two blocks will be the same it will not show correctly witch one was moved/modified
+- If there are two identical blocks in the typ file they will not be annotated correctly (if moved or modified)